-The modem router can be used as a 3G/4G wireless router if you have a 3G/4G USB modem.
+This mode enables multi-users to share a 3G or 4G Internet connection using a compatible SIM card.
 There are two ways to use your 3G/4G network:

 As a backup solution for internet access

 Use this way if you have set up an internet connection successfully and want to use the 3G/4G network as a backup network.
 Your modem router will be directly connected to the 3G/4G network when the original network service fails.
 For detailed instructions, refer to As a Backup Solution for Internet Access.